 Why pursue Growth?

-If we accept the definition above, then it follows that growth is another manifestation of improvement - and consequently, represents the pursuit of perfection.
-When we start exploring our own potential, each one of us strives to do more, and do better - improve - and more towards perfection.
+If we accept the definition above, then it is apparent that growth is a form of improvement.
+And improvement is the pursuit of perfection.
+When we start exploring our own potential, each one of us strives to do more, and do better - we strive to improve, and move towards perfection.
 Growth is natural.

 How do we Grow?